Kate BowlerAssistant Professor of the History of Christianity in North America

 Durham, NC 27708-0968

-Kate Bowler is assistant professor of the history of Christianity in the United States at Duke Divinity.
+Kate Bowler is assistant professor of the history of Christianity in North America at Duke Divinity.
 She teaches courses in American Christianity and world Christianity with an emphasis on historical and ethnographic methods.
 Her research interests include contemporary evangelicalism, pentecostalism, megachurches, and religion and ethnicity.

 Her first book, Blessed: A History of the American Prosperity Gospel (Oxford, 2013), traces the rise of Christian belief in divine promises of health, wealth, and happiness.
 Other works on the prosperity gospel include "Blessed Bodies: Healing within the African-American Faith Movement," in Global Pentecostal and Charismatic Healing (Oxford University Press, 2011) and “From Far and Wide: The Canadian Faith Movement,” Church & Faith Trends, February 2010.